AksharGoyal/data-eng-project-toronto-covid-data/README.md

 Considering only this year, Outbreaks in healthcare situations is the top reason followed by Community where the senior citizens are affected the most.
 <img width="500" alt="Pie chart about source of infection in 2023 only" src="https://user-images.githubusercontent.com/38995624/233862106-0a57588a-167e-463d-8342-c96d29733441.png">

 Finally from the time series chart we see that frequent delays in reporting, at least 4 weeks, happen around summer vacation or christmas holidays.
 Other possible reasons are arrival of COVID-19 or its mutation.
+This is again with sources "No Information" and "Pending" excluded as those data points were creating outliers.
 I crated a field called Delay_in_Reporting_Weeks to calculate the delay in terms of weeks.
 Usually quarantining after contacting people is recommended, for about a week or two.
 Hence I decided to add a week based field to keep things consistent with it.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/38995624/233983574-874c52dd-d4b6-47f1-8df9-8df47c4473e6.png">